Roofing Cost Calculator (2026)

 ItemQuantityEstimated range

 Planning estimate, not a bid.
 2026 ranges informed by HomeGuide, SquareDash, This Old House.
-Get 3+ local quotes.
+Compare written bids on an identical scope for accurate local pricing.

 What's not included: structural deck repair (rotted plywood), gutters and downspouts, soffit/fascia repair, skylights, solar-panel removal/reinstall, and ridge cap upgrades.